jeremywall/maven-dagger2-lombok-example/README.md

 ## How it Works

-The Lombok Maven plugin executes during the generate sources phase on the Maven build process and delomboks the code in /src/main/lombok and writes the plain vanilla Java code to /target/generated-sources/delombok
+The Lombok Maven plugin executes during the generate sources phase of the Maven build process and delomboks the code located in /src/main/lombok/* and writes the plain vanilla Java code to /target/generated-sources/delombok.

 ## IntelliJ Configuration